Morita equivalence for $k$-algebras: Affine Hecke Algebras

 \end{theorem}

-\begin{proof} Let $J$ be Lusztig's asymptotic algebra \cite[2.7]{Xi}.
-As a $\mathbb{C}$-vector space, $J$ has a basis $\{T_x\,:\,x\in X^*(T)\rtimes W\}$, and there is a canonical structure of associative $\mathbb{C}$-algebra on $J$.
-Except for $q$ in a finite set of roots of unity (none of which is $1$) Lusztig constructs a morphism of $k$-algebras

-which is spectrum preserving with respect to filtrations.
-The algebra $\mathcal{H}_q(G)$ is viewed as a $k$-algebra via the canonical isomorphism
+\begin{proof} Let $J$ be Lusztig's asymptotic algebra \cite[\S 8]{L}.
+As a $\mathbb{C}$-vector space, $J$ has a basis $\{t_v\,:\,v \in W_0X \}$, and there is a canonical structure of associative $\mathbb{C}$-algebra on $J$.
+The algebra $\mathcal{H}_q$ is viewed as a $k$-algebra via the canonical isomorphism